 At the end of the study, researchers noted a statistically significant reduction in wrinkles and crow feet compared to placebo.
 It was stated that MSM seemed to alter genes related to inflammation.
 I'd like to see this study duplicated to see if the same effect is observed again.

 While on the surface, saw palmetto (serenoa repens) might seem an odd choice for a nutraceutical like Halo Beauty, given it's often found in prostate supplements.
 But, I understand the logic behind its use.
 What's good for the prostate might also be good for hair too.
-How so?
-The science is a bit complicated but here is a summary:

 - Saw palmeto contains an extract called Beta sitosterol (pronounced beta-sight-toe-stair -all)